SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Following your email in which you said my website was running slowly I have done some digging and discovered that deep in the back end was a tool which was converting my images from JPEG to GIF which takes up about four times as much space.
 Considering the number of images on my website no wonder the site has been running slowly.
 The tool has now been removed and all images have been converted back to jpegs.
 This along with the work that you're doing should make a significant difference.
 Regarding changing the site to another platform I have spoken to someone with years of experience building websites who has told me you're talking absolute rubbish.
 He advised me in no uncertain terms not to transfer over to Wordpress because the platform is TOTALLY unsuitable for an eCommerce website.
 Furthermore even though the package which I signed up for is having absolutely no effect at all you now want me to upgrade?
 You must be kidding!
 Another thing is what's the point of trying to optimise more keywords if there's not been any improvement in the existing ones?

-And an excerpt from their reply:
+And an excerpt from Dave's reply:

 Good to hear about the GIF files, I am sure this will definitely make a huge improvement.
 I have just checked the Stone Mania homepage and it is still showing as quite a low score, have you optimised this page yet?
 We should start seeing site wide ranking improvements very soon.